GSA/idmanagement.gov/_implement/yubikey-guide.md

 ### Other features of YubiKeys include

-- **Rugged and Portable** The YubiKey is made with solid materials (like glass-fiber reinforced plastic), can handle water and dust, and it does not need batteries.
+- **Rugged and Portable** The YubiKey is made with solid materials like glass-fiber reinforced plastic, can handle water and dust, and it does not need batteries.

-- **Easy to Connect** YubiKeys are available in USB-A and USB-C formats, as well as having a Near Field Communication (NFC) option for mobile devices, making it compatible with most computers and smartphones.
+- **Easy to Connect** YubiKeys are available in USB-A and USB-C formats, as well as having a Near Field Communication NFC option for mobile devices, making it compatible with most computers and smartphones.

 - **Broad Compatibility** The YubiKey is compatible with many operating systems like Windows,